 Scrap the Sharps

-Part of living with Type 1 is dealing with the mess it creates: getting CGMs to stay on, changing sites, refilling cartridges, checking blood sugar numbers … all of these come with their respective packaging and accouterments.
+Part of living with type 1 is dealing with the mess it creates: getting continuous glucose monitors (CGMs) to stay on, changing sites, refilling cartridges, checking blood sugar numbers … all of these come with their respective packaging and accouterments.

 Wondering what to do with the things you shouldn’t throw in the trash?
 There aren’t strict federal regulations for getting rid of used sharps, but there are guidelines you should follow to dispose of them safely (Diabetes Forecast).